Message from the department head

 Welcome to the Department of Mechanical, Aerospace and Biomedical Engineering (MABE) website.
 I am glad you are taking a look around.
 Whether you are a prospective student, alumni, or visitor, there is a lot going on these days at UT.
 MABE consists of three distinct accredited programs, and also includes the UT Space Institute (UTSI) in Tullahoma.
 Knoxville is a wonderful place, full of growth and opportunity, great weather, friendly people, outdoor activities in the Smokies, and some of the most energized and connected alumni in the country.
 The Tullahoma location boasts proximity to Nashville – one of the most popular cities in the US.
 In a 2011 Brookings Institute report, Knoxville ranked #1 in rate of green jobs growth and #3 in the country in number of clean-tech jobs.
 Students and faculty also have many unique opportunities to work with Oak Ridge National Labs (ORNL), one of the premier national labs in the country.
 Many of our graduates go on to have careers at ORNL.

 In case you do not yet know, the University of Tennessee is on a journey to become a Top-25 ranked public institution, and the College of Engineering is leading the way.
 Now is a great time to become a part of our department’s family, as new people are joining us and activities are happening everywhere you look.
-In the past four years, we have added 24 new faculty, with two more hires in MABE approved for 2015–2016.
+In the past four years, we have added 24 new faculty.
 The recent growth has included MABE’s first and second Governor’s Chairs, Suresh Babu and Uday Vaidya, who lead a thrust group in advanced manufacturing, which is teamed up with ORNL’s manufacturing demonstration facility.
 Vaidya is CTO of the newly announced 259 million IACME.

 Our department is now home to seven winners of the prestigious National Science Foundation CAREER award and has increased research expenditures by nearly 300 percent per faculty in the last decade.